Bird Window Strikes are the #1 cause of mortality Easy, inexpensive DIY solution prevents needless bird deaths

 Share your love of DIY:

-A possible solution to birds crashing into glass windows?
-There is a better way!
+Looking for a solution to birds crashing into glass windows?
+Read on!

-A possible solution to birds crashing into glass windows?
-There is a better way!
+Looking for a solution to birds crashing into glass windows?
+Read on!

 The sound of a bird window strike is horrible.
 There are many reasons birds fly into windows, but there is a simple, highly effective DIY solution to prevent bird injury or death.